 “Divide and conquer” (derived from the Latin saying Divide et impera) in politics, sociology, and economics: a strategy to gain or maintain power.

-I lived in Manchester.
-I attended the university for four years and earned two degrees there.
+Attended the university for four years and earned two degrees there.
 I lived in Fallowfield and Hulme, surrounded by people of all faiths and colours and creeds.
 I went to the gay village every other night, taking the bus through the Curry Mile in Rusholme.
-Muslim drivers dropped me off and wished me a good night, or picked me up and turned a blind eye when I was drunk and moronic in the backseat of their cars.
+Muslim drivers dropped me off and wished me a good night.
+They picked me up and turned a blind eye to my drunken antics in the backseat of their cars.

 I sat in Muslim-owned takeaways at 3am surrounded by same-sex couples drunk and high on sex and life and not going easy on the PDAs and the guys working there never batted an eye.
-I’ve been down Wimmy Road during Eid and been made to feel part of the celebration, and the first bloke who ever spoke to me in the village when I was a shy and nervous noobie was a fucking Muslim.
+I’ve been down Wimmy Road during Eid and felt part of the celebration, and the first bloke who ever spoke to me in the village when I was a shy and nervous noobie was a fucking Muslim.

 Don’t give me that “them or us” bullshit because in the Manchester I know and love we’re all “us.”